 In the fall of 2018, UD updated our logo to what you see currently.
 In April 2019, student Lindsey McAleer, was recognized with the Delaware Victims’ Rights Task Force’s Outstanding Volunteer Award, which was also presented at a ceremony with Governor Carney in Legislative Hall.
 Also in April 2019, S.O.S.’
 Coordinator, Angela Seguin, was given the “Visionary Voice Award” by the National Sexual Violence Resource Center.
 She was nominated by the Sexual Assault Network of Delaware (SAND) and the award was presented at Governor Carney’s Office in Wilmington.
 And in June 2019, S.O.S. received the Lt.
 Governor’s Wellness Challenge Leadership Award.

 Over the years S.O.S. has been in existence, the group’s focus has continually expanded to address the changing trends and better meet survivors’ needs.
 Through the 1970s and 1980s, the focus broadened from stranger rape to date and acquaintance rape to childhood sexual abuse to drug-facilitated rape.
 In the early 2000s, the group added services related to dating & domestic violence and stalking.
 In 2015, after changes to Title IX procedures were enacted at UD, S.O.S. added advocacy regarding sexual harassment as well.
 We continue to learn more, educate the UD community, and offer new services based on new trends and issues.
 Reproductive coercion, sex trafficking, stealthing, and various forms of sexual exploitation have been more recent areas of concern.
 Over the years, the group has had more than 600 members.
-Many of our volunteers have gone on to seek jobs or professions that involve survivor advocacy or to be focused on survivor concerns through roles in public policy, law, medicine, in non-profit organizations, higher education, and more.
+Many of our volunteers have gone on to work in the field of victim advocacy or have utilized their knowledge for careers in public policy, law, medicine, non-profit work, social justice work, higher education, and more.
 We are very proud of each and every person who has ever served as an S.O.S. volunteer.